 Read Full Transcript:

-Hello and welcome to the First Home Loan Weekly Property News Wrap Australia, Im Paige Estritori, and its Wednesday 17 December 2025.
+Hi and welcome to the First Home Loan Weekly Property News Wrap, Im Paige Estritori, and its Sunday, 25 January 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.